princed145/Pneumonia-detection-tool-/README.md

 * Accurately classify chest X-ray images as Normal or Pneumonia.

 ## DATA
-Download the dataset using the Link: https://drive.google.com/uc?export=download&id=1_3qf9Qh_GOjK_9dME289UeS37Luk5YKg
+**This project dataset can be downloaded using the Link:** https://tinyurl.com/pneumonia-dataset

 We are given with chest X-Ray Images of Pneumonia and Normal Patients,<br>
 We are given a separate file for X-ray of normal patients and Pneumonia patient each in training, testing set and Validation Set <br>